MembrAI/MIU-VL/README.md

     <a href="https://"><img width="1000px" height="auto" src="https://github.com/openmedlab/sampleProject/blob/main/diagram_sample.png"></a>
 </div>

-More intro text here. --> -->
+More intro text here. -->

 ## Dataset

 Due to the license factor, we can not share all the datasets we used in our work, but we upload the polyp benchmark datasets as sample.
+The polyp datasets are prepared by [PraNet](https://github.com/DengPingFan/PraNet.git) project, you can also download the data [here](https://github.com/DengPingFan/PraNet#31-trainingtesting).
 If someone wants to use their own dataset, please refer to the polyp datasets to organize their data paths and annotation files.

 |Netdisk Type|Link|Password(optional)|
 | ------ | ------ | ------ |